diekhans/ga4gh-schemas/doc/protocol.md

 (http://tools.ietf.org/html/rfc7231)).
 A request maybe send using either either a single HTTP 1.0 message with content length or using HTTP 1.1 chunked transfer encoding.
-Responses must be sent using chuncked transfer encoding.
+Responses must be sent using chunked transfer encoding.

 The HTTP 1.1 chunked transfer encoding error report model is used to indicate failed transfers.
 A connection that is closed without receiving a trailer